Walang Hanggang Paalam: Production

-The project was first unveiled on February 11, 2020 as Burado.
+The project was first unveiled on February 11, 2020, as Burado.
 Julia Montes, Nadine Lustre and Thai actor Denkhun Ngamnet were initially cast for the leading roles.
 Initial scenes were already shot in Thailand.
 In March 2020, production was halted due to the COVID-19 pandemic in the Philippines.
-In spite of the shutdown of ABS-CBN due to the expired franchise, production has reportedly been pushed through.
+In spite of the ABS-CBN shutdown due to the expired franchise, production has reportedly been pushed through.
 On June 9, 2020, Julia Montes and Nadine Lustre backed out of the project.
 Arci Muñoz took over one of their roles, with Angelica Panganiban filling the gap a month later.
 On August 10, 2020, Dreamscape stated that Burado was cancelled due to pandemic restrictions, taking the toll on its production and Denkhun Ngamnet is unable to travel to the Philippines.
 Instead, the project was renamed to Walang Hanggang Paalam.

-During the drama's media conference on September 25, 2020 via Zoom and YouTube, Angelica Panganiban announced that Walang Hanggang Paalam will be her "final project" and declares her retirement from television dramas.
+During the drama's media conference on September 25, 2020, via Zoom and YouTube, Angelica Panganiban announced that Walang Hanggang Paalam will be her "final project" and declares her retirement from television dramas.

-Walang Hanggang Paalam was also taped on July 10, 2020, the day were the House of Representatives rejected the new franchise for ABS-CBN.
-The cast were emotional after hearing the news.
+Walang Hanggang Paalam was also taped on July 10, 2020, coinciding with the House of Representatives rejecting the new franchise for ABS-CBN.
+The cast became emotional after they heard the news.

 Broadcast

-Walang Hanggang Paalam premiered on September 28, 2020 on cable and satellite via Kapamilya Channel, with simulcast on The Filipino Channel.
-In October 2020, the drama made its premiere on free-to-air television via A2Z Channel 11 and later, TV5 starting March 8, 2021.
+Walang Hanggang Paalam premiered on September 28, 2020, on cable and satellite via Kapamilya Channel, with simulcast on The Filipino Channel.
+The series made its premiere on free-to-air television via A2Z Channel 11 on October 10, 2020 and TV5 on March 8, 2021.

+It also aired on Jeepney TV from September 28, 2020 to April 16, 2021 as simulcast from Kapamilya Channel and Kapamilya Online Live, replacing Los Bastardos; and as rerun from November 13, 2023 to February 16, 2024, replacing the reruns of Dolce Amore.

+It began airing reruns on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from July 29, 2024 to January 11, 2025, replacing the reruns of Dirty Linen and will be replaced by the reruns of Huwag Kang Mangamba.